python-botogram/botogram/docs/api/telegram.rst

       *This attribute can be None if it's not provided by Telegram.*

-   .. py:attribute:: new_chat_participant
+   .. py:attribute:: new_chat_member

-      A :py:class:`~botogram.User` object representing a new participant to a group chat.
+      A :py:class:`~botogram.User` object representing a new member of a group chat.
 This user may be a bot.

       *This attribute can be None if it's not provided by Telegram.*

+      .. versionchanged:: 0.3

+         Before it was called ``new_chat_participant``

-   .. py:attribute:: left_chat_participant
+   .. py:attribute:: left_chat_member

-      A :py:class:`~botogram.User` object representing a participant in a group chat that has been removed from the group.
+      A :py:class:`~botogram.User` object representing a member of a group chat that has been removed from the group.
 This user may be a bot.

       *This attribute can be None if it's not provided by Telegram.*

+      .. versionchanged:: 0.3

+         Before it was called ``left_chat_participant``

    .. py:attribute:: new_chat_title